Paul Morrow is a retired NYPD inspector, also an attorney, founder of OpsDesk.org.

 It's just unbelievable.

-I never ever thought, no matter how liberal and how far left these jurisdictions have become like New York, I never thought I'd live to see the day that in America, something like what happened today has happened.
+I never ever thought, no matter how liberal and how far left these jurisdictions have become like New York, I never thought I'd live to see the day that in America something like what happened today has happened.

-But but this is a terrible day.
+But this is a terrible day.

 This is a guy that doesn't need any of this, by the way.